kuriwaki/project-org/project-organization.md

 > Saying [social science researchers] should spend more time thinking about the way they write code would be like telling a novelist that she should spend more time thinking about how best to use Microsoft Word.
+> ....
+This manual began with a growing sense that our own version of this self-taught seat-of-the-pants approach to computing was hitting its limits.
-> -- Gentzkow and Shapiro (2014)
+>                      --- Gentzkow and Shapiro (2014)

-This brief memo outlines one way to organize an empirical project in the Social Sciences, an area that is increasingly data-driven, program-driven, and collaborative.
-I rely most on the excellent writeup by economists Matthew Gentzkow and Jesse Shapiro, "Code and Data for the Social Sciences: A Practitioner’s Guide", as well as other resources that have established best practices.
+This brief memo outlines one way to organize an empirical project in policy analysis or the social sciences, an area that is increasingly data-driven, code-driven, and collaborative.
+I rely most on the excellent 2014 write-up by economists Matthew Gentzkow and Jesse Shapiro, ["Code and Data for the Social Sciences: A Practitioner’s Guide"](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf), as well as other resources that have established best practices.
 My intent is to summarize the key points and update with new resources, rather than re-invent the wheel.

 (prepared for API 201-Z optional session )

 ## Motivation

-Learning how to write on new apps may sound like an optional hobby that "just" makes things look nice (as the opening quote indicates).
-That is only partially true -- good organization and the use of appropriate tools improve the quality of your work, and more prominently, reduce the number of errors you make, thereby optimizing on your time.
+Learning how to write on new apps may sound like a hobby that "just" makes things look nice (as the opening quote indicates).
+But I would argue that good organization and the use of appropriate tools improve the quality of your work, and more prominently, reduce the number of errors you make, thereby optimizing your time.

-The environment for data analysis and presentation is rapidly increasing.
-Only recently have we seen:
+All the more so given how the research environment is changing:

-- Many organizations handling __more data__ at cheaper cost
+- Many organizations now handling __more data__ at cheaper cost
 - Many data analysis and version control tools becoming __open source__
 - Online __collaboration__ becoming more prevalent
 - Computer science and statistics attracting more students

-and with these challenges come new tools to pick up.
+With these challenges come new tools to pick up.

 Learning these tricks is an investment, but a little training on well-tested best practices can go a long way.

 ## Original Principles by Gentzkow and Shapiro

-The recommendations by Gentzkow and Shapiro are central:
+The recommendations by Gentzkow and Shapiro are central worth r-posting:

 1. Automation
    * Automate everything that can be automated